-The Personal Insurance Federation of California and the American Insurance Association also offered similar testimony.
+The Personal Insurance Federation of California and the American Insurance Association offered similar testimony.

-Some TNC representatives at the meeting suggested that personal insurance companies could offer TNC drivers enhancements on their auto policies, while several who testified said they have been having difficulty finding insurers who will work with them to offer enhanced coverage, and the industry as a whole hasn’t expressed a lot of interest in the TNC business.
+Some TNC representatives at the meeting suggested that personal insurance companies could offer TNC drivers enhancements on their auto policies, while several said they have been having difficulty finding insurers that will work with them to offer enhanced coverage.
+They said the industry as a whole hasn’t expressed a lot of interest in the TNC business.

-Geoff Mathieux, CEO of Wingz, which uses an app to enable to schedule rides with other drivers, said the insurers who are offering coverage seem to be pulling back.
+Geoff Mathieux, CEO of Wingz, which uses an app to schedule rides with other drivers, said the insurers offering coverage seem to be pulling back.

 Wingz has a $1 million commercial liability policy similar to those held by Uber, Lyft and Sidecar.

-Mathieux said James River Insurance Co., which is Uber’s carriers, Nautilus and Gemini have indicated to him they are getting out of the business and don’t plan on offering renewals due to the uncertainty over rules and regulations being created around the nation.
+Mathieux said James River Insurance Co.
+(Ube’s carriers), Nautilus and Gemini have indicated to him they are getting out of the business and don’t plan on offering renewals due to the uncertainty over rules and regulations around the nation.

 “I don’t know if in a year if there’s going to be anyone who wants to do this because there’s so much ambiguity,” he said.
 “People who want to be able to participate in this sharing economy … should be able to pay for it on their personal insurance policy.